-For companies adopting I.A.S./I.F.R.S. accounting, profits received from shares or other financial assets qualifying as "held for trading" are fully taxable.5 These companies must determine the positive and negative components of their tax base
+For companies adopting I.A.S./I.F.R.S. accounting principles, profits received from

 Presidential Decree dated December 22, 1986, n.
 917. Pursuant to Article 1 (61-65) of Law n.
 208 of December 28, 2015, as of 2017 (i) the corporation income tax rate has been reduced from 27.5% to 24%, and (ii) a 3.5% surtax became applicable to banks and financial institutions (including holding companies of banks and financial institutions but excluding management companies of undertakings of collective investments).